caseyanderson/howtoSC3/session01/01-intro.md

 ## About

-Supercollider is made up of two applications: a language interpreter and one or more synthesis servers.
+Supercollider is actually two applications: a language interpreter and one (or more) synthesis (we often say synth for short) servers.
 All communication between the `lang` (short for language) and the `server` is done via [OpenSoundControl](http://opensoundcontrol.org/).

 ## Starting the server